Jbleezy/BO2-Reimagined/README.md

 * Fixed being able to hit a death barrier when jumping off the Docks Bridge zone
 * Acid Trap: kills on any round (normally stops killing after round 158 on PC)
 * Acid Trap: kills zombies instantly
-* Acid Trap: decreased player damage from 75% of max health to 50% of max health
+* Acid Trap: decreased player damage from 75% of max health to 75
-* Acid Trap: increased time between player damage from 1 second to 1.5 seconds
 * Fan Trap: fixed rumble continuously playing after respawn if player bled out near the trap
 * Tower Trap: kills on any round in 1 shot
 * Tower Trap: fixed line of sight check